Flat families by strongly stable ideals and a generalization of Groebner bases: Strongly stable ideals and -marked bases

 \begin{remark} Every reduced Gr\"obner basis of a homogeneous ideal with respect to a graded term order is a $J$-marked basis for some monomial ideal $J$, hence every homogeneous ideal contains a $J$-marked basis.
 But, unless we are in generic coordinates, not every (homogeneous) ideal contains a $J$-marked basis with $J$ strongly stable, as for example a monomial ideal which is not strongly stable. \end{remark}

 Let $G$ be a $J$-marked basis with $J$ strongly stable.
-Thanks to the existence and the unicity of $J$-normal forms, $G$ can behave like a Gr\"obner basis in solving problems, as the membership ideal problem in the homogeneous case.
-Indeed, by the unicity of $J$-normal forms, a polynomial belongs to the ideal $(G)$ if and only if its $J$-normal form modulo $(G)$ is null.
-But, until now, we have not a computational method to construct $J$-normal forms yet.
+Thanks to the existence and the unicity of $J$-reduced forms, $G$ can behave like a Gr\"obner basis in solving problems, as the membership ideal problem in the homogeneous case.
+Indeed, by the unicity of $J$-reduced forms, a polynomial belongs to the ideal $(G)$ if and only if its $J$-reduced form modulo $(G)$ is null.
+But, until now, we do not yet have a computational method to construct $J$-reduced forms.

-In next section, by exploiting the proof of Theorem \ref{$J$-normal form}, we provide an algorithm which, in the hypothesis that $J$ is strongly stable, reduces every homogeneous polynomial to a $J$-normal form modulo $(G)$ in a finite number of steps, although $\stackrel{G}\longrightarrow$ is not necessarily Noetherian.
+In next section, by exploiting the proof of Theorem \ref{$J$-normal form}, we provide an algorithm which, under the hypothesis that $J$ is strongly stable, reduces every homogeneous polynomial to a $J$-reduced form modulo $(G)$ in a finite number of steps, although $\stackrel{G}\longrightarrow$ is not necessarily Noetherian.
 This fact allows us also to recognize when a $J$-marked set is a $J$-marked basis by a Buchberger-like criterion and, hence, to develop effective computational aspects of $J$-marked bases.